About knitting machine stitches: tuck

 All tuck does.
 You have all these extra threads on the needles and not much room to move before they will fall off.
 Even weight all the way across.

-One thought on “About knitting machine stitches: tuck”
+2 thoughts on “About knitting machine stitches: tuck”